jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 * Java 1.8.0_77
 * Apache Maven 3.5.3 (installed using Macports)
 * Alfresco Maven SDK 3.0.1 (No download necessary)
-* IntelliJ IDEA 2017.3.5

-By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.
+By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

 An IDE is optional.
 Most people working with Alfresco use IntelliJ, Eclipse, or something similar.